 The Study programme directorate (german: Studienprogrammleitung, SPL) is the body responsible for the recognition of grades and/or previous courses.
 There is a study programme director and two deputy study programme directors.
 These three people share the responsibilities for the BSc, the MSc and the teacher training programme (BEd and MEd).
 If you would like to have a course credited to your degree programme, you should first write an email to the person that is responsible for your programme and clarify whether the credit can be transferred as planned.

-What is the SSC? website of the SSC Mathematics.
+What is the SSC?

 The StudyServiceCenter Mathematics, SSC Mathematics for short, is the central point of contact for questions regarding the organisation of studies and study law regarding the mathematics study programmes.
 They are also the contact point for questions about course registrations and recognition.
-Here is the link to the

 What is a "PrĂŒfungseinsicht" (exam review)?